Events in Security Cloud Control

 Deprovisioning Cisco Security Analytics and Logging (SaaS)

-Otherwise, if you allow the 90-day grace period to elapse, the system purges all of your customer data.
-You can no longer view ASA, FTD, or events from the Event Logging page, nor have dynamic entity modeling behavioral analytics applied to your ASA, FTD, or events and network flow data.
+If you allow the 180-day grace period to lapse, the system purges all of your event data.
+You can no longer view security events on the Event Logging page, nor have dynamic entity modeling (DEM) behavioral analytics applied to your security events and network flow data.